 He also commented on how the airline cockpit doors are locked (post 9/11), so it can limit your ability to take a break on longer legs.

 The “Excitement” vs. the “Stress”

-I wanted to know what pointers the pilots would offer to others like themselves who are contemplating a move to the airlines.
+I wanted to know what pointers the pilots would offer to others like themselves.
+What would they say to those contemplating a move from corporate aviation to the airlines?

 “Be educated,” one pilot told me.
-“Before you make the decision about which you think is better [the airlines or corporate], make contacts, find people who can share the pros and cons, and be real.
+“Before you make the decision about which you think is better [the airlines or corporate aviation], make contacts.
+Find people who can share the pros and cons, and be real.
 It’s difficult to find that education.”

 “Do your homework,” he advised.
 “Understand that you could be in for a totally different lifestyle.
 Really research the organization you’re considering working for.
 All corporate jobs are different with different cultures, work schedules, benefits etc.”

 “And,” he said, “be sure to have a hobby if you do choose the airlines.
 Working for an airline is a bit like a partial retirement.
 What do you do with eight days off?
-If you don’t have a lot hobbies, it’s an interesting challenge to stay busy when the kids are in schools and your friends and family are at work.
+If you don’t have a lot hobbies, it’s an interesting challenge to stay busy.
+What would you do when the kids are in school and your friends and family are at work?
 There’s only so much yard work you can do.”